Character roles and powers

 - How are powers used?

-Warriors are good picks for students who tend to struggle during class and stand the most risk for losing HP.
+Guardians are good picks for students who tend to struggle during class and stand the most risk for losing HP.
 They have more HP than any other character (default value of 80 HP).
 However, they have to use their powers wisely because they have the least AP of any other character (default value of 30 AP).

-Warriors protect other students from damage (HP loss) by using powers like Protect and can heal themselves with the First Aid power.
+Guardians protect other students from damage (HP loss) by using powers like Protect and can heal themselves with the First Aid power.

 Healers have a balanced amount of HP and AP (default values of 50 HP and 35 AP) compared to the other characters.
 They’re responsible for healing teammates when their HP runs low with powers like Heal.
 They can even heal themselves when needed!